 If you’re an adult, your doctor may prescribe hydroxyurea to help you cut down on pain and the need for blood transfusions.
 The drug also can prevent episodes of acute chest syndrome.

 But hydroxyurea isn’t for everyone.
 Doctors usually only recommend it for severe cases of SCD.
 If you take it, your doctor will track your health closely.
-She’ll give you regular blood tests, and she may need to adjust your dosage to prevent heart problems, infections, and seizures.
+They’ll give you regular blood tests, and may need to adjust your dosage to prevent heart problems, infections, and seizures.

 If you have SCD and aren’t active, you could be at risk for breathing problems because you don’t use your lung power as much as you should.
 If you spend most of your time in bed or need constant rest, your doctor may want you to use a “blow bottle” to prevent acute chest syndrome.
 Breathing in and out of the bottle helps you clear your airways and reduce fluid buildup around the lungs.